 The next morning I hung around a bit, hoping to get to the internet place and post my last post, however it didn’t open at 9, and didn’t open at 10 so I just gave up and started packing up.
 I went to pick up my pants, they looked like they were well made, now I can go to church!
 Yay!
 I left Tacloban just after 12pm Tuesday.

 The road was nice and windey, a lot of fun on the motorcycle.
 I did have a really scary experience however; I was a ways behind a jeepney and got distracted by a sign.
 When I looked back at the road the jeepney was stopped right in front of me.
 Its brake lights didn’t work either.
 I was headed straight for its rear left corner but I managed to swerve and miss it.
 Because I leaned the bike way to the left and I was leaning to the right, my right shoulder barely skimmed the corner of the jeepney.
 It was really close and freaked me out.
-I was grateful I didn’t crash and figure it’s all the prayers my mom keeps saying she’s sending up for me.
+I was grateful I didn’t crash and figure it’s due to all the prayers my mom keeps saying she’s sending up for me.

 There were a lot of bridges I crossed, and bridges give the best panoramic views of the countryside.